jovannareyesc/worker_safety_ml/README.md

 Millions of immigrants arrive in the United States seeking safety, growth, and the ability to provide for their families.
 But what they often find instead is a harsh reality:

-1. No dignified access to healthcares
+1. No dignified access to healthcare
 2. Sky-high living costs
 3. Cultural, linguistic, and even psychological alienation
 4. And worst of all—exposure to violent crime, especially in the minimum-